microsoft/WhatTheHack/023-AdvancedKubernetes/Student/07-data-volumes.md

 ### Sub-Challenge 1: Success Criteria

+After installing the resources, verify they are working:
+* Validate the StatefulSet, Pods, PVC and PV
+  * You should have 1 Service with a Public IP, 1 Ready StatefulSet, 1 Pod Running, 1 Bound PVC and 1 Bound PV
-* Validate that the pod is writing new logs every second:
+* Validate that the Pod is writing new logs every second:
   * HINT: In separate window, run: `watch -n 1 'curl -s <PUBLIC IP> | tail -r | head -20'`

 Now that the service, pod and PVC have been validated, simulate failures: